rydmike/squircle_study/README.md

 > The shape breaks down with border radius exceeding the shape stadium radius.

-#### Findings
+### Findings
-The **Figma Squircle** breaks down when border radius exceeds its Stadium border.
+The **FigmaSquircle** breaks down when border radius exceeds its Stadium border.

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/figma_squircle_breaks.png" alt="figma_squircle_breaks"/>

-For border radius > 0.5x and <= 1.0x of the shape's stadium radius, the **Figma Squircle** gets closer to an ordinary circular rounded rectangle border.
+For border radius > 0.5x and <= 1.0x of the shape's stadium radius, the **FigmaSquircle** gets closer to an ordinary circular rounded rectangle border.
 At a border radius of > 0.9x and <= 1.0x of the shape's stadium radius we can no lnoger observe any practical difference from a normal circular border made with **RoundedRectangleBorder**:

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/figma_squircle_equal.png" alt="figma_squircle_equal"/>

-#### Conclusion
+### Conclusion
-If **Figma Squircle** at smoothing **0.6** is a correct representation of the **iOS Swift-UI** Squircle, then this is of course a good choice for fidelity with iOS shapes.
+If **FigmaSquircle** at smoothing **0.6** is a correct representation of the **iOS Swift-UI** Squircle, then this is of course a good choice for fidelity with iOS shapes.

-However, **Figma Squircle** shape breaks down when radius exceeds the stadium a radius.
+However, **FigmaSquircle** shape breaks down when radius exceeds the stadium a radius.
 A good shape algo should stay at its equivalent stadium shaped when the stadium radius is exceeded.

-It has also been observed that for border radius > 0.5x and <= 1.0x of the shape's stadium radius, the However, **Figma Squircle** shape starts to take the shape of just an ordinary circular rounded rectangle border.
+It has also been observed that for border radius of > 0.5x and <= 1.0x of the shape's stadium radius, that the **FigmaSquircle** shape starts to take the shape of just an ordinary circular rounded rectangle border.
+It is at this stage unkown if this is correct behavior with regards to how actual **iOS** stadium shapes look, but based on a quick look, it probably is not. **This needs to be verified**.

 The performance impact of the **FigmaSquircle** has also been mentioned in issues.
 It should be studied further.